auauuaua/go-fetch/README.md

 # go-fetch
-De-digital horror-ify your life: hands on method for accessing digital media
+De-digital horror-ify your life: hands on  physical method for accessing digital media, and software to make viewing it suck less